 bridges of friendship between firefighters, their families, and

 the community.
-He shares the love of God in many situations, brings
+They shares the love of God in many situations,

-hope in times of despair, "to give them beauty for ashes"
+they brings hope in times of despair, "to give them beauty

 Fellowship Ministries International Inc. is a faith based